Mom's Kitchen Handbook

 1. Get out a large, heavy-bottomed frying pan or grill pan.
 If your steak is longer than the pan, cut it in half crosswise so it will fit.
 Season the steak liberally with salt and pepper on both sides.

 2. Set the pan on the stove over high heat and get it good and hot.
-Turn the heat down to medium-high, lightly coat the bottom of the pan with olive oil and lay the steak in the pan.
-Cook to desired doneness; the time will vary depending on the thickness of the steak.
-Three minutes per side is a fair estimate for medium-rare.
-You can always remove it from the heat, cut into it with a paring knife and have a tiny peek to see if it’s done enough.
+Turn the heat to medium-high, lightly coat the bottom of the pan with olive oil and lay the steak in the pan.
+Cook to desired doneness, figuring 3 to 5 minutes per side for medium-rare (125 to 130 degrees on an instant read thermometer).
+You can also cut into it with a paring knife and have a tiny peek to see if it’s done enough.

 3. While the steak cooks, put the arugula onto a large serving platter and drizzle with 2 tablespoons olive oil and 2 tablespoons balsamic vinegar.
 Gently toss to coat the greens.
 Add more oil and vinegar if the greens seem underdressed.
 Season with a generous pinch of salt and arrange the arugula on a platter.